Festive Roman crowds cheer end of Berlusconi era

 Many carried signs with derisive slogans like "Bye bye Silvio, Ciao, Ciao!" after a vote in parliament cleared the way for Berlusconi to step down, two and a half years after he came to power with one of the largest majorities in Italian history.

-Flag-waving revelers buzzed past on scooters, conga-lines formed and chants of "Clown!
-Clown!," the traditional insult hurled at disgraced Italian politicans, rang out in a spontaneous celebration after weeks of political turmoil.
+Flag-waving revellers buzzed past on scooters, conga-lines formed and chants of "Clown!
+Clown!," the traditional insult hurled at disgraced Italian politicians, rang out in a spontaneous celebration after weeks of political turmoil.

 "We are waiting for the end, we are waiting for the end of the Berlusconi era, we hope it is going to be the end," said Rome resident Angela Lanza.
 Berlusconi was prime minister for a total of 17 years, making him Italy's longest-serving premier.